oblivioncth/FIL/README.md

 Both Flashpoint Ultimate and Flashpoint Infinity are supported.

 ### Version Matching
-Each release of this application targets a specific version series of BlueMaxima's Flashpoint, which are composed of a major and minor version number, and are designed to work with all Flashpoint updates within that series.
+Each release of this application targets a specific version series of Flashpoint Archive, which are composed of a major and minor version number, and are designed to work with all Flashpoint updates within that series.
 For example, a FIL release that targets Flashpoint 10.1 is intended to be used with any version of flashpoint that fits the scheme `10.1.x.x`, such as `10.1`, `10.1.0.3`, `10.1.2`, etc, but **not** `10.2`.

 Using a version of FIL that does not target the version of Flashpoint you wish to use it with is highly discouraged as some features may not work correctly or at all and in some cases the utility may fail to function entirely or even damage the Flashpoint install it is used with.